Code-Institute-Submissions/EmmaBergner-dontq_JulyResub/README.md

 - JavaScript

 ## Frameworks, Libraries and Programmes Used
-- __GitHub:__
+- __GitHub__
-    GitHub was used to store the code for the project.
+    was used to store the code for the project.

-- __GitPod:__
+- __GitPod__
-     GitPod was used to provide the programming environment.
+    was used to provide the programming environment.
 - __Django__
-    Django is a python based framework that was used to develop the web application.
+    is a python based framework that was used to develop the web application.
 - __PostgreSQL__
-    PostgreSQL is database being used.
+    is database being used.
 -  __Heroku__
-    Heroku is a cloud based application platform connected to GitHub, used to deploy this project.
+    is a cloud based application platform connected to GitHub, used to deploy this project.

-- __Google Fonts:__
+- __Google Fonts__
-    Google Fonts was used to import the font Jura, Merriweather and Poiret One as the fonts for this project.
+    was used to import the font Jura, Merriweather and Poiret One as the fonts for this project.

-- __Font Awesome:__
+- __Font Awesome__
-    Font Awesome was used for the fullscreen button icon.
+    was used for the fullscreen button icon.
 - __Photoshop:__
-    Photoshop was used to resize and to edit background image.
+    was used to resize and to edit background image.
 - __Trello__
-    Trello was used for adding user stories, tasks and to fallow the project.
+    was used for adding user stories, tasks and to manage the project.
 - __Figma__
-    Figma is a wireframing tool and helped with the design for this project.
+    is a wireframing tool and helped with the design for this project.
+- __URL__
+    was endcode and decode by importing [urllib.parse]() into the file.

 ## Testing
 ### Validator Testing